Hola!

 My academic career path crosses several international borders.
 I began learning Spanish at McGill University in Canada, and completed my PhD at the University of Toronto, specialising in the work of contemporary Spanish women writers.

-In 2016, I was awarded Spain’s Order of Civil Merit for my promotion of Spanish literatures and cultures in Australia.
+In 2016, I was awarded Spain’s Cross of the Order of Civil Merit for my promotion of Spanish literatures and cultures in Australia.

 For more information on my Academic career, see here